1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/prompt_engineering.md

 The **system** message is not required but helps to set the overall behavior of the assistant.
 You can also define an **assistant message** to pass examples of the desired behavior you want.

+### Zero shot prompting

+- Q. Explain the different types of banks
+  A. Banks along a river can take various forms depending on whether they are natural or artificial

+### Few shots prompting

+### Chain of thought (CoT)

 ## RAG

 RAG takes input and retrieves a set of **relevant/supporting documents given a source** (e.g., Wikipedia).